sf-wdi-24/rails_bog_app/README.md

 end
 ```

-Note the controller method we now need to create is `creatures#update`.
+Note the controller action we now need to create is `creatures#update`.

 * In the `CreaturesController`, create the `update` method mentioned above.